P90X or CrossFit? Which Is Better? |

 Disclaimer: Consult a physician before taking advice from anyone on the internet, do significant research on both programs, know your body and start slowly (focusing on form) and increase the weight after you know what you are doing.

 Philip Gephardt is a professional fighter and owner/founder of Factum CrossFit and MMA in Utah.
-Phil was a nationally ranked wrestler before switching sports and focusing on a professional mixed martial arts career turned gym owner.

 To see more of his musings by visiting the Factum CrossFit and MMA blog